 Between 2010 and 2016, the number of people who were diagnosed with an opioid addiction increased by 493% – but there was only a 65% increase in the number of people who sought and/or received opioid addiction treatment.
 At Little Creek Lodge, we have seen first-hand the effects of the opioid epidemic.
-The number of residents at our facility who are here because of an opioid addiction has increased dramatically over the last couple of years.
+The number of residents at our facility who are here because of opioid addiction has increased dramatically over the last couple of years.

 That is why we’re committed to helping young men addicted to both prescription opioids and controlled substances.
 If you are here, you have taken the steps necessary to work on your recovery and to seek the treatment you need to start your new, sober lifestyle.
-The road ahead may be difficult, but we promise you: we will face it together.
+The road ahead may be difficult, but we promise you: that we will face it together.

 What Are Opioids?